 Rooster Rock State Park Renovations - Rooster Rock will be turned into a family park.
 In the Orange a road will be added so the upper parking lot will have a road that goes down to the sand bar and out to the beaches.
 In the yellow parking will be added.
-The area in the pink below the main parking lot will be have all the growth cleared out and turned into a giant beach.
 In the blue soccer fields and baseball fields will be built that can have goals and backstops that are removeable for flood seasons.
 The purple area will be desgnated for gas stations and shopping.
 The red will be for play structures and basketball courts.
 The green will be an rv park.
 The white line represents the boat launch area, this area will be renovated and made deeper so boats have access in all seasons of the year.

 Casino for Chinook Indian Nation - I will work with the state government to authorize the construction and operation of a casino for the Chinook Indian Nation.
 Below are two maps of the planned area for a Chinook casino.
 The first map highlights the general area in red.
 This land is sparsely populated and flat and could become a fairly sizable city, possibly 300,000 people.
 The weather is also warmer then the coast by about 10 degrees, creating a tourist friendly environment.
 The plan will be to build a casino right on Jones Beach.
 This will bring in customers, and then other businesses can begin opening around it.
 I also plan on building a bridge connecting Oregon to Puget Island.
 There is already a bridge on the north side of the island connecting to Washington, while on the south side there is just a ferry.
 This will increase traffic flow to the area.
 In the second map the bridge is highlighted in blue, and the specific area I believe could be good for a casino in red.